Tanjong Katong Secondary School: History

-TKSS was presented the School Excellence Award in 2007 and 2011, making it one of eight schools to receive the honour.
+TKSS was presented the School Excellence Award in 2007 and 2011.

 Culture

 Crest

 Scientist and artist Leonardo da Vinci is featured on the school crest depicting an 'all-round' education.
 The bird and the flying machine on the crest represent a desire to go beyond the realms of ordinary education.

 Houses

 The four houses, named after Albert Einstein, Leonardo da Vinci, Rabindranath Tagore, and Ernest Rutherford, are represented by the colours red, purple, blue and yellow respectively.

 Year 1 students are sorted into houses by class.
 The results from inter-house sports and academic competitions are summed up in a yearly points system.
 House allocations used to be student-based, instead of class-based.
 However, since 2020, there are no longer houses in TK.